Practitioner Motives to Use Different Hyperparameter Optimization Methods: Conclusion

 \section{Conclusion}

-This study sheds light on the ML practitioners' motives for choosing different HPO methods.
-While programmatic HPO methods, such as Bayesian optimization, achieve high efficiency of the HPO process; practitioners sometimes opt for efficiency-wise inferior methods like manual tuning or grid search.
-To understand practitioners' motives for their choices, we employed a two-step research approach consisting of semi-structured interviews and an online survey.
-Through thematic analysis of the interview transcripts and survey responses, we identified six principal goals pursued by practitioners in HPO and fourteen contextual factors that influence their decisions regarding HPO methods.
-The identified goals encompassed various aspects such as decreased practitioner effort, decreased necessary computations, or increased model comprehension.
+While programmatic \ac{HPO} methods, such as Bayesian optimization and evolutionary algorithms, achieve high efficiency of the \ac{HPO} process; practitioners sometimes opt for efficiency-wise inferior \ac{HPO} methods, such as grid search and manual tuning.
+To understand practitioner motives for using \ac{HPO} methods, we performed a two-step research approach consisting of semi-structured interviews and a survey based on an online questionnaire.
+We identified six principal goals pursued by practitioners in \ac{HPO}, such as\textit{ decrease practitioner effort}, \textit{decrease necessary computations}, and \textit{increase \ac{ML} model understanding}.
+Moreover, we extracted fourteen contextual factors that influence practitioners' decisions for using \ac{HPO} methods, such as \textit{available compute resources}, \textit{\ac{HPO} method traceability}, and \textit{parallelization possibilities}.

-The findings of this study can be leveraged to improve HPO practices and guide the development of user-centric HPO methods and software tools.
-By considering practitioners' goals and contextual factors, researchers can refine existing HPO methods and tools and design new approaches that better meet the diverse motives of practitioners.
-Understanding the motives behind ML practitioners' choices of different HPO methods is crucial to advancing HPO and developing effective and user-friendly HPO tools that cater to practitioners' specific goals and contexts.
-By bridging the gap between technology advancements and practitioner needs, this research contributes to enhancing HPO practices.
-It promotes the broader adoption of efficient and reliable HPO methods in ML.
+By bridging the gap between technological advancements and practitioner motives to use \ac{HPO} methods, this work contributes to enhancing \ac{HPO} practices and tools in the context of AutoML.
+In particular, the results of this study can guide development of more user-centered \ac{HPO} methods and \ac{HPO} tools that cater to practitioner motives.

-Our study calls for further research on HPO, particularly in exploring the engagement of practitioners, decision support systems for HPO, and enhancing transparency and explainability of programmatic HPO methods.
-We will build on the findings presented in this work and seek to identify human heuristics applied in HPO.
-After identifying human heuristics~\cite[e.g.,][]{godbole-github23}, we aim to implement them in algorithms for AutoML and evaluate these algorithms in comparison to the performance of human decision-making.
+This work calls for more user-centered research on \ac{HPO}, particularly on exploring purposeful ways to involve practitioners in programmatic \ac{HPO} methods, decision support systems for \ac{HPO}, and enhancing transparency and comprehensibility of programmatic \ac{HPO} methods.
+We will build on the findings presented in this work and seek to identify functional human heuristics \cite{Gigerenzer_Brighton_2009} applied in \ac{HPO}.
+After identifying human heuristics (\eg \cite{godbole-github23}), we aim to implement them in algorithms for \ac{AutoML} and evaluate those algorithms in comparison to the performance of human decision-making and less human-centered \ac{HPO} tools.